kusa-mochi/flexbox-css-generator/README.md

 ### Install

 1. Make clone of this repository, or download zip file from download link.
+1. If you don't have Gulp in global environment, run "num install gulp -g" in console in any directory.
 1. Run "npm install" in console in root directory.
 1. Open root directory by Visual Studio Code.
 1. Click the Extensions icon in the side bar menu.